What is an ARIA property and Why Does it Matter?

-More companies are beginning to consider the needs of this large group of people when optimizing their website (and rightfully so!)
-Understanding how an ARIA property fits into this movement is an important step to take into consideration.
+More companies are beginning to consider the needs of this large group of people when optimizing their websites (and rightfully so!)
+Understanding how an ARIA property fits into this movement is an important step to consider.

 So, what exactly is an ARIA property, you ask?
 ARIA (Accessible Rich Internet Applications) is a set of specific attributes that define ways to make web applications and web content (particularly web content that is developed with JavaScript) more accessible to people living with certain disabilities.